gradberg/TheFinestCrew/Proposal.md

 ## Helmsman
 * Steers ship and plots courses
+// currently needs more to do.
+Albeit if the autopilot systems of the ship were damaged, the helmsman would be forced to manually control the thrusters and thus constantly be busy.

 ## Tactical Officer
 * Targets enemy ships, fires weapons, tries to improve hit chances
 * Reports upcoming threats to captain
+// If main computer is damaged, would be forced to do manual targeting of enemy ships, which is
+// time consuming and often incapable of handling all weapon systems of a large ship.

 ## Defense Officer
 * Manages shields, analyzes damage status and directs repair crews